WorldScienceHill/WorldScienceHill.github.io/_posts/2023-02-22-YanzhiWang.md

 Yanzhi Wang: My main research areas focus on two aspects: firstly, implementing computation-intensive deep learning on various lightweight devices at the edge, such as personal computers and mobile phones, enabling machine learning and speech processing capabilities on mobile devices to make AI services ubiquitous and accessible to the public.
-S

-econdly, neuromorphic networks involve seeking inspiration from biology and neuroscience in the process of designing network models for machine learning, exploring whether the operational modes of the human brain can be referenced in artificial intelligence.
+Secondly, neuromorphic networks involve seeking inspiration from biology and neuroscience in the process of designing network models for machine learning, exploring whether the operational modes of the human brain can be referenced in artificial intelligence.

 * Question B: Next, we will focus on your second research direction, namely neuromorphic networks.
 Could you give us a general introduction to this field?